renanthera/simc-wiki/Priests.md

 - Extra Chain from 2pc
   - 🚧 Deathspeaker? ❌
   - Execute? ✔️
+  - Does not snapshot multipliers (except for Deathspeaker)
 - Death and Madness
   - Reset: Chain casts do not count as the free reset.
   - Debuff: Refreshed for All casts.